augustinh22/msc_markdown/source/05_Discussion.md

 (Less arid areas)
 (conflation of shadows and water in mountainous regions -- lack of thermal band)

+sampling intervals, which are severely limited by both technological and environmental factors (e.g. orbits, cloud coverage).

 ### Data
 - Sentinel-2 problem with pixel alignment
 - swaths vs. granules